freddyh/StarWarsAPI/README.md

 # star-wars-api

-A description of this package.
+A helper package for fetching data from [SWAPI](https://swapi.dev/documentation)